naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 ## How to (slowly) integrate XP into your team's workflow:

 1. Watch this talk by Dan North called "[Patterns for Effective Delivery](https://vimeo.com/24681032)".
 Pay special attention to all the strategies he lays out: (Ginger Cake, Dancing Skeleton, Spike & Stabilize).
 This talk has influenced me the most in my career, its 45 minutes of poignant insight-after-insight.
 If there is one thing a person should take away after watching this video, it's *what working on an XP team should feel like*.
 2. It's time to wash ourselves clean of our unhealthy obsession with time-based planning.
-Watch [this video](https://www.youtube.com/watch?v=QVBlnCTu9Ms) by Allen Golub on the #noestimates movement to get an appreciation for a different take on how engineers can control the Agile process.
+Watch [this video](https://www.youtube.com/watch?v=QVBlnCTu9Ms) by Allen Holub on the #noestimates movement to get an appreciation for a different take on how engineers can control the Agile process.
 I've had mixed results with #noestimates, but it does provide food for thought.
 3. Coming off the heels of that, our team recently put a practice in place where we continue to break down tickets until every task can be done within a day or two max.
 As a result, we don't need to do "story point estimations" during grooming -- we just focus on clarifying tickets we know very well, breaking down big initiatives into bite sized pieces, and creating spikes for discovery based work.
 Bye bye, fibonacci-scale pointing method! 👋
 4. Take the time to observe the the team's culture with respect to ad-hoc video calls.
 This is where we can make the most gains in our remote environment.
 We need to build a culture within ourselves and our teams where it is OK to pair for 5 minutes on a bug or sync on some product spec.
 It's important to be respectful of each other's time, but we shouldn't sacrifice team alignment and [group intelligence](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html) for the sake of inconveniencing each other.
 5. When you do grooming or sprint planning meetings with the team, take care to observe what items are high-risk.
 What are our known-unknowns?
 How familiar are we with the task?
 If it feels like we don't already have the solution in mind when we're discussing a ticket, treat this as an opportunity to do a SPIKE.
 Remember, it's totally fine to not know how a project will end up when we're still in the beginning phases.
 Expect to have curve balls thrown at you.
 Spike and de-risk things as they come up.
 It's ok to come up with Spike's mid-sprint if you hit a blocker and need to pivot.
 Velocity Planning, all that stuff -- they're just means to an end.
 Nothing matters as much as actually shipping a good, working solution.